- Every day, approximately 830 women die from preventable causes related to pregnancy and childbirth.

 How can women’s lives be saved?

-Most maternal deaths are avoidable, as the health-care solutions to prevent or manage complications are well known.
+Most maternal deaths are preventable, as the health-care solutions to prevent or manage complications are well known.
 All women need access to antenatal care in pregnancy, skilled care during childbirth, and care and support in the weeks after childbirth.
-It is particularly important that all births are attended by skilled health professionals, as timely management and treatment can make the difference between life and death.
+Maternal health and newborn health are closely linked.
+It was estimated that approximately 2.7 million newborn babies died in 20155, and an additional 2.6 million are stillborn6.
+It is particularly important that all births are attended by skilled health professionals, as timely management and treatment can make the difference between life and death for both the mother and the baby.

 Infection after childbirth can be eliminated if good hygiene is practiced and if early signs of infection are recognized and treated in a timely manner.